MellowMarsh/Frogger/README.md

 # Frogger

-This is a frogger game I am trying to refactoring into OOP
+This is a frogger game we are trying to refactoring into OOP